 A. Labor Market Conditions: Examine your most recent labor market data.
 Does your program continue to meet a documented labor market demand?
 Does this program not represent unnecessary duplication of other training programs in the college's service area?
+(Please note:
-(Please note: your labor market data should be current within two years.
-Contact Vicki Shipman or the current CTE Project Manager for access to data).

-B. Advisory Boards: Has your program complied with advisory board recommendations?
-If not, please explain.

-C. Strong Workforce Program Metrics: Utilizing LaunchBoard, review the Strong Workforce Program Metrics.
+your labor market data should be current within two years.
+Contact Vicki Shipman or the curre CTE Project Manager for access to data). nt N/A B. Advisory Boards: Has your program complied with advisory board recommendations?
+If no please explain. ot, N/A C. Strong Workforce Program Metrics: Utilizing LaunchBoard, review the Strong Workforce Program.
 Review the data and then answer the following questions.

-(Contact Vicki Shipman or the current CTE Project Manager for help accessing the data).
+(Contact Vicki Shipman or the current CTE Project Manager for help accessing the data). ogran C1.

-C1.
 Does your program meet or exceed the regional and state medians for increased enrollments, completions, and/or transfer since your last program review?
-If not, what program improvements may be made to increase this metric?

-C2.
-Does your program meet or exceed the regional and state medians for students gaining employment in their field of study?
-If not, what program improvements may be made to increase this metric?
+If not, what program improvement be made to increase this metric? ts may N/A C2.
+Does your program meet or exceed the regional and state medians for students gaining emploin their field of study?
+If not, what program improvements may be made to increase this metric? ymen N/A